uit/uit/projects/mobile/2-api.md

 ##RESTful API

 This week will be focused on consuming, modeling and planning an API (Application Programming Interface).
-You should spend most of your time this week on course material... codecademy, codeschool & the recently attained lynda.com accounts (Thanks again, [Patrick!](https://twitter.com/phankinson)).
+You should spend the majority of your time this week on the tutorial [Jeff Andersen](https://twitter.com/jeffandersen) has kindly donated his time to author for UIT based on your feedback of preferred learning methods.
+Complete his tutorial by Wednesday so you can be prepared for a Q & A Session.

-Also, [Jeff Andersen](https://twitter.com/jeffandersen) has kindly donated his time to author a UIT customized, REST API tutorial based on your feedback of preferred learning methods.
+Any spare time should be spent on other coursework...
+[Codecademy](http://www.codecademy.com/), [CodeSchool](https://www.codeschool.com/) & the recently attained [lynda.com](http://www.lynda.com/) accounts (Thanks again, [Patrick!](https://twitter.com/phankinson)).

 - [Explain](https://pragmaticstartup.wordpress.com/2014/01/15/explain-it-like-im-5-what-is-an-application-programming-interface-api/) API like I’m 5.